Reubes77/whack-a-mole/README.md

 ## Features

-The project consists of basic functions to operate and include the following:
+The project consists of basic features to operate which include the following:

 ### Header